 MEAN participates in the North American Energy Markets Association ("NAEMA"), which is an independent, nonprofit trade association representing entities involved in the marketing of energy or in providing services to the energy industry.
 MEAN also participates in the Western Systems Power Pool ("WSPP") under the provisions of the WSPP Agreement, which provides for the wholesale exchange of power and energy among 220+ WSPP members.
-MEAN is a member of the Rocky Mountain Reserve Group ("RMRG"), the primary purpose of which is to provide reserve sharing among the members of RMRG at a lower cost and to enhance regional reliability.
+MEAN also entered into a WACM Subentity Reserve Sharing Agreement with WAPA to address WAPA's participation as a Balancing Authority in the Northwest Power Pool Reserve Sharing Group and MEAN's role as a subentity in WACM.